 Coordination of care

 School nurses supervise the long-term care of students with chronic conditions.
-This could involve a specific individualized nursing care plans or emergency care plans.
+This could involve specific individualized nursing care plans or emergency care plans.
 Students may require daily medication or treatments as ordered by their family medical practitioner.

 The school nurse assists students to become partners in their care, promoting self-management.
 Their duties could include teaching children with, for example, diabetes, asthma or severe allergic reactions, how to manage their condition and how to administer their own medication.
 The school nurse does this in collaboration with the child’s parents, primary health care provider and teachers.